Why Saskatoon Is Canada’s Next Great Culinary Destination

 Little Grouse on the Prairie

 A five-minute walk from the iconic Bessborough hotel is Little Grouse on the Prairie: an Italian restaurant that seats around 30 and features birdcages that double as chandeliers.
-For a truly decadent experience, we suggest eating family-style: think courses of scallops with artichokes and farro verde, beef belly with cannellini beans, and risotto with fried zucchini blossoms.
-Little Grouse is owned by Dale MacKay and run by Jesse Zuber.
-Sound familiar?
-The two chefs were once contestants on Top Chef Canada!
-(MacKay was season one’s winner.)
+For a truly decadent experience, we suggest eating family-style: think courses of scallops with artichokes and farro verde, beef belly with cannellini beans, and risotto with fried zucchini blossoms (pictured above).
+Little Grouse is owned by former Top Chef Canada winner Dale MacKay!

 Botté Chai Bar